 We are pleased to introduce our groundbreaking software designed to advance facial symmetry analysis through the sophisticated numerical evaluation of Facial Palsy.
 Our program provides a multi-faceted analysis using both still images and videos, allowing users to assess and compare symmetry before and after surgeries or rehabilitation sessions.

-For still images, the software employs the Distance Symmetry Score (DSS) and Angle Symmetry Score (ASS) for precise symmetry analysis.
-These metrics enable a detailed evaluation of facial symmetry.
-In the case of videos, our program expands on this by analyzing the Motion Symmetry Score (MSS), offering valuable insights into dynamic facial movements.
+For still images, the software uses Asymmetry Score and Cosine Score for accurate symmetry analysis.
+These metrics allow for a detailed evaluation of facial symmetry.
+For videos, the program analyzes Motion Task Measurements to provide additional useful information regarding dynamic facial movements.

 With this innovative software, healthcare professionals, researchers, and patients can gain a deeper understanding of facial symmetry, monitor progress over time, and make well-informed decisions about treatment and rehabilitation.
 Discover the capabilities of our facial symmetry analysis software today and explore new possibilities in Facial Palsy research and patient care.